arlonproj/arlon/README.md

 NOTE: _On some operating systems, including Linux, it's possible the source configuration file is located at `${HOME}/.argocd/config` instead.
-In any case, ensure that the destionation file is named `/tmp/config`, it's important for the secret creation step below_.
+In any case, ensure that the destination file is named `/tmp/config`, it's important for the secret creation step below_.

 ## Arlon controller
 - Create the arlon namespace: `kubectl create ns arlon`